 When I was part of the launch team for the book Girl Defined a year ago, our whole team received this ebook as a gift.
 I was quite excited about it, since I was really inspired by Girl Defined and enjoying studying the topic of modesty.
 When I finally took the time to read it, I couldn’t put it down!
 I loved Bethany’s and Kristen’s perspectives on the topic, especially when it comes to grounding our view of modesty in Scripture.
 This is something that millennials need to learn, not just in relevance to modesty, but in all areas of life.
-Although some of their opinions on modesty standards are a little more conservative than my own, I was challenged to re-evaluate my own standards, which is a good thing to do when it comes to modesty because fashion is an ever-changing presence in our culture.
+I was challenged to re-evaluate my own standards, which is a good thing to do when it comes to modesty because fashion is an ever-changing presence in our culture.
 It challenged me to remember that my standards of modesty must always seek to honor God, which is exactly what these girls do.
 Their passion came through once again as it did in Girl Defined.
 Part of me wishes that the book could have been longer and had been a physical book!
 This is a great resource that I would highly recommend to women of all ages ~ Bethel

 When it comes to modesty, most girls don’t want to think about it.
 We have all had fights with our parents about the appropriateness of our outfits.
 We all want to be beautiful and attractive without regarding the consequences.
 So many of us have bought into the lie that modesty and fashion do not go together and therefore, we can’t honor God and still keep up with the latest fashion trends.
 Our culture is trying to sell to us that the less clothes we wear, the more attractive and empowered we will be as women.
 All the while, as we reveal more of our body on the outside, we also expose our struggles with attitude and selfishness on the inside.
 These leaves so many of us caught in the tension of wanting to honor God, but not wanting to dress like our grandmothers.
 It makes us ask the questions: What does God think about modesty?
 Is there a way to dress modest and fashionable?